 Thank you for your interest in graduate studies at LPL!

-- the experimental, observational, and theoretical study of the atmospheres of planets in our solar system and other planetary systems
+- experimental, observational, and theoretical study of the atmospheres of planets in our solar system and other planetary systems

 - asteroid and cometary astronomy and physics